yu1102x/DB_Hunter/README.md

 ---

 ### Here are the details of these bugs
-These errors in the error file can be reproduced using Vivado 2022.1.
+These errors in the error file can be reproduced using Vivado 2022.1 and Vivado 2023.1.

 You can find all bug files in path `DB_Hunter_Find_Bugs`.
 The 'DB_Hunter_Find_Bugs' folder contains the compressed package of all bug-related information, You can access this folder and reproduce these bugs.